-With the new iOS 12, your battery life can drain very quickly.
-That’s why I’m going to show you how to save the battery life on your iPhone or iPad to ensure that it’s running on the latest version of iOS for as long as possible.
+With the new iOS 13, your battery life can drain very quickly.
+That’s why you need to know how to save the battery life on your iPhone or iPad to ensure that it’s running on the latest version of iOS for as long as possible.

 Why Your iPhone Battery Drains so Fast